eaardal/pretty-logrus/README.md

 Gotcha 2: it's case sensitive.
 For example when searching for values with `--highlight-value` like `--highlight-value "my-service*"`, "my-service" will be matched as-is.

+## Commands

+- `default-config`: Prints the default configuration file to stdout
+- `init`: Creates a config file at the location `PRETTY_LOGRUS_HOME` is pointing to.
+It is required to set this environment variable to run this command.

 ## Configuration file

 See the [configuration spec](./CONFIG_FILE_SPEC.md) for how to set up the configuration file.